Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Survival/Wild-Wandering Forester’s Charm.md

   - None
 ---
 *The Dragon-Blood knows the wilderness as well as she knows her own domain, aware of the secrets and wonders hidden within it.*
-She rolls ({Intelligence or Wits} + [[Survival]]) to introduce a fact (Exalted, p.
+She rolls ({Intelligence or Wits} + [[Survival]]) to [[Introducing a Fact|introduce a fact]] (Exalted, p.
 237) about a wilderness region that she’s familiar with.
 She might recount her knowledge of an animal species native to the region, the location of a rare medicinal herb, or effective preparations against a hazard she might encounter.